jrufus09/ToDo_Dungeon/DevLog/devlog.md

 ### 7-May-2025
 - major rework to enemyhandler's directory of what enemies are where. used to hold Enemy class, now holds gameobject
 - enemies now can take damage and die

+### 8-May-2025
+- made an exit to the dungeon
+- random seed generation script:
+    Unity's "randomness" can be configured with a seed (gives the same results every run) my idea is to turn board data into a seed. therefore, with the board in a certain state, it will always generate the same level but when you change its state, the level also changes! this promotes adding/completing tasks!